Norman St John-Stevas

 Norman Antony Francis St John-Stevas, Baron St John of Fawsley, PC, FRSL (/ˌsɪndʒən ˈstiːvəs/ sin-jən-STEE-vəs; born Norman Panayea St John Stevas; 18 May 1929 – 2 March 2012) was a British Conservative politician, author and barrister.
 He served as Leader of the House of Commons in the government of Prime Minister Margaret Thatcher from 1979 to 1981.
-He was Member of Parliament (MP) for Chelmsford from 1964 to 1987, and was made a life peer in 1987.
+He was Member of Parliament (MP) for Chelmsford from 1964 to 1987 and was made a life peer in 1987.
 His surname was created by compounding those of his father (Stevas) and mother (St John-O'Connor).

 Early life

 Stevas was born in London.
 His birth certificate specified that his Christian names were Norman Panayea St John, and that his father was Spyro Stevas, a hotel proprietor of Greek origin.
-His Who's Who entry specified that his father was Stephen Stevas, an engineer and company director.
+In his Who's Who entry he gave his father as Stephen Stevas, an engineer and company director.
 His mother was Kitty St John O'Connor.
 His parents divorced, whereupon his mother hyphenated the name St John.
 He was reputedly closer to his mother than to his father.
 His older sister was the actress Juno Alexander, first wife of actor Terence Alexander.

-Stevas was educated at St Joseph's Salesian School, Burwash, East Sussex, and then at the Catholic school, Ratcliffe College, Leicester.
+Stevas was educated at St Joseph's Salesian School, Burwash, East Sussex, and then at the Catholic school Ratcliffe College, Leicester.
 He was active in the Young Conservatives as a speaker for Conservative and Catholic causes.
 He was a contemporary of Gordon Reece, whom he reported to his superiors for atheism.

 Subsequently, he was for six months enrolled at the English College, Rome, a seminary for the Roman Catholic priesthood, but found that he had no vocation.
 He remained a Catholic throughout his life, however.
-He then read law at what was then Fitzwilliam Hall, now Fitzwilliam College, Cambridge.
+He then read law at what was then Fitzwilliam House, now Fitzwilliam College, Cambridge.
 As an undergraduate, he lived at St Edmund's House (now St Edmund's College, which at the time was a predominantly Roman Catholic institution) and served as President of the Cambridge Union in 1950.
 He graduated with first class honours and won the Whitlock Prize.

-He studied also at Oxford University, where he gained a Second in the examination for the BCL degree at Christ Church and was the Secretary of the Oxford Union.
-He obtained a PhD degree with thesis titled A study of censorship with special reference to the law governing obscene publications in common law and other jurisdictions (on the early work of Walter Bagehot) from the University of London and a JSD degree from Yale University.
+He studied also at the University of Oxford, where he gained a Second in the examination for the BCL degree at Christ Church and was the Secretary of the Oxford Union.
+He then studied for a PhD degree with a thesis titled A study of censorship with special reference to the law governing obscene publications in common law and other jurisdictions (on the early work of Walter Bagehot) from the University of London and a JSD degree from Yale University.
 He was called to the Bar at the Middle Temple in 1952.